 b.
 Material quantity disagreements will be resolved by field measurements of the installed quantities or the Engineer’s estimate of the amount of temporary or un-measurable material used.
 The Engineer may also review and consider the Contractor’s material invoices and material certifications to make the final determination.

-In the event the Contractor declines to sign the Daily Force Account Record, the Department’s records shall govern.
-Any resulting dispute must be pursued in accordance with 108.06.G.
+In the event the Contractor declines to sign the Daily Force Account Record, the LPA’s records shall govern.
+Any resulting dispute must be pursued in accordance with 108.02.G.

 D. Delay Costs.

 1. General.
-If the Department agrees that it has caused a delay, the Department will pay for the costs specified in as allowed by , unless these costs have been previously paid as listed in or .
+If the LPA agrees that it has caused a delay, the LPA will pay for the costs specified in 109.05.D as allowed by 108.06.D, unless these costs have been previously paid as listed in 109.05.B or 109.05.C.
 Such payment constitutes full compensation for any and all delay costs

-The Department will make no payment for delays occurring during the period from December 1 to April 30 unless the Contractor’s approved progress schedule depicts critical Work occurring throughout this period.
+The LPA will make no payment for delays occurring during the period from December 1 to April 30 unless the Contractor’s approved progress schedule depicts critical Work occurring throughout this period.

-The Department will not pay for delay costs until the Contractor submits an itemized statement of those costs.
-Provide the content specified in , for the applicable items in this statement and as follows:
+The LPA will not pay for delay costs until the DBT submits an itemized statement of those costs.
+Provide the content specified in 109.05.C.1, for the applicable items in this statement and as follows:

 a.
 Proof of cost of Superintendent, or other project staff salaries, wages, and payroll taxes and insurance.